Levilactobacillus brevis

 Levilactobacillus brevis is a gram-positive, rod shaped species of lactic acid bacteria which is heterofermentative, creating CO_{2}, lactic acid and acetic acid or ethanol during fermentation.
 L. brevis is the type species of the genus Levilactobacillus (previously L. brevis group), which comprises 24 species.
 It can be found in many different environments, such as fermented foods, and as normal microbiota.
-L. brevis is found in food such as sauerkraut and pickles.
-It is also one of the most common causes of beer spoilage.
 Ingestion has been shown to improve human immune function, and it has been patented several times.
 Normal gut microbiota L. brevis is found in human intestines, vagina, and feces.

-L. brevis is one of the major lactobacilli found in tibicos grains, used to make kefir, but Lentilactobacillus species are responsible for the production of the polysaccharide (dextran and kefiran) that forms the grains.
-Major metabolites of L. brevis include lactic acid and ethanol.
-Strains of L. brevis and L. hilgardii have been found to produce the biogenic amines tyramine and phenylethylamine.

 History

-E.B.Fred, W.H.
+E.B.
+Fred, W.H.
 Peterson, and J.A.
 Anderson initially discovered the species in 1921 and the it was categorized based on the ability to metabolize certain carbon compounds such as the sugars.
 This early study showed that this can produce acetic acid, carbon dioxide and large amounts of mannitol.
 Mannitol which is another carbon source that can be used to produce lactic acid.